 - Once a student has accumulated at least 40 instructional hours (Iowa Dept. of Education recommends 70-100 hours, however), students will take a post-test in the area in which they scored lower at orientation (math or reading).

 - Students take Official Practice Tests for HiSET™ to determine whether they are ready to take the actual exam.

 - Students establish a HiSET™ test taker account and register for testing online.
 (For more information: http://hiset.ets.org/test_takers/) Testing fees are $53.75 for the 5-test battery or $10.75 for a single subject.

 - Students complete HiSET™ online testing in the testing center at NIACC’s main campus.

-- After passing all subject-area tests, students can then order their official high school equivalency diploma from www.diplomasender.com.
-The fee is $10 and is payable online.
+- After passing all subject-area tests, students can then order their official high school equivalency diploma and transcript from www.diplomasender.com.
+The first copy is free and all additional copies are $15 each.

 - Students who complete their HSED during the program year are encouraged to attend the annual HSED graduation ceremony.

 Accommodations are provided for students with disabilities.
 Students must provide documentation of a disability and submit an application to the HiSET™ testing service 6 weeks in advance of testing.
 (HiSET approves the accommodations, not NIACC AEL staff).
 For more information, see this link: http://hiset.ets.org/take/disabilities

 Note to those seeking a high school equivalency diploma: